Ethereum: Five Waves Up – Going Higher?!

 FXEmpire.com -

-Ethereum (ETH) made an almost picture-perfect Fibonacci-based impulse pattern, see here, from last week’s low where green waves 1, 3, and 5 topped and bottomed almost precisely where they ideally should (green boxes).
+“Ethereum (ETH) made an almost picture-perfect Fibonacci-based impulse pattern, see here, from last week’s low where green waves 1, 3, and 5 topped and bottomed almost precisely where they ideally should. … So, red W-i/a has most likely topped, and red W-ii/b to ideally $1690+/15 should now be underway but may already have bottomed yesterday at around $1700.
+Thus, the next rally will announce itself on a break above $1760 and should then target at least $1800 but preferably ~$1925+ for red W-iii/c … .
+Thus, a low-risk/high-reward setup is in play because ETH must hold last week’s low at $1622 to allow for this path to unfold.”

+Those green Waves 1, 3, and 5 are highlighted in the blue box in Figure 1 below.
+More importantly, ETH had indeed already bottomed out for red W-ii/b in the ideal (red) target zone.
+It broke out above $1760 hours after we posted our update and reached $1933 on the 22nd and $1935 on the 23rd.
 See Figure 1 below.
-Red W-ii/b should now be underway as the price action since the June 17 high at $1760 is messy, i.e., overlapping, and thus corrective.
-Note green W-1 comprised five (grey) waves as well, which also adhered well to the Fibonacci-based impulse pattern.
-This is the first time we have seen it this good and evident in a while.
+Undeniable proof of how well the EWP works.

-After Five Waves Up, Expect Three Down and at Least Another Five Waves Up
+Financial Markets Are Fractal: Expect Three Waves Down and Another Five Waves Up

-So, red W-i/a has most likely topped, and red W-ii/b to ideally $1690+/15 should now be underway but may already have bottomed yesterday at around $1700.
-Thus, the next rally will announce itself on a break above $1760 and should then target at least $1800 but preferably ~$1925+ for red W-iii/c (not shown in Figure 1).
-Thus, a low-risk/high-reward setup is in play because ETH must hold last week’s low at $1622 to allow for this path to unfold.

 This article was originally posted on FX Empire